29.10.15: Info has been blocked for unknown period due to qrz.com changing its rules. Apologies.

 Details of the 24Ghz beacon can be found at http://www.g4bao.com

-Further beacon details can be found at: http://www.earf.co.uk/GB3CAM.htm
+Further beacon details and weekly frequency measurements can be found at: http://www.earf.co.uk/GB3CAM.htm